 WHY GO UNDERGROUND?

 With part of the 51km Klang Valley Mass Rapid Transit (KVMRT) Sungai Buloh-Kajang Line (SBK Line) designed to traverse through heavily built and populated residential districts, business centres, commercial centres and key employment areas in the urban and suburb corridors of Klang Valley, MMC Gamuda KVMRT (T) Sdn Bhd, faced with land constraints, had little alternative but to take 9.5km of the alignment underground.
-The underground stretch begins near the intersection between Jalan Semantan and Jalan Duta, before winding through Muzium Negara, Pasar Seni, Stadium Merdeka, Bukit Bintang, Tun Razak Exchange, Cochrane, and ends at Maluri.
+The underground stretch begins near the intersection between Jalan Semantan and Jalan Duta, before winding through Muzium Negara, Pasar Seni, Merdeka, Bukit Bintang, Tun Razak Exchange (TRX), Cochrane, and ends at Maluri.

 An MRT system best serves its function by providing connectivity to the busiest population pockets, but these pockets are also extensively developed with narrow corridors and dense structures.
 An above-ground route especially in the heart of KL city for the MRT is simply unfeasible.